aaronshansh/aaronshansh.github.io/README.md

 - Font Awesome for icons
 - Google Fonts for Poppins and Montserrat fonts
+- Website coded by Mario Miao
+- Original design by Mario Miao
-- Original design by Aaron Shanahan
+- Original idea, media, assets by Aaron Shan

 ---

-© 2025 Aaron Shanahan.
+© 2025 Aaron Shan.
 All Rights Reserved.